aspose-slides/Aspose.Slides-Documentation/en/nodejs-java/developer-guide/presentation-content/manage-text/manage-textbox/_index.md

 2. Obtain a reference for the first slide in the newly created presentation.
 3. Add an `AutoShape` object with `ShapeType` set as `Rectangle` at a specified position on the slide and obtain a reference of the newly added AutoShape object.
 4. Add a `TextFrame` to the `AutoShape` object that contains *Aspose TextBox* as its default text.
-5. Instantiate the `IHyperlinkManager` class.
+5. Instantiate the `HyperlinkManager` class.
-6. Assign the `IHyperlinkManager` object to the [HyperlinkClick](https://reference.aspose.com/slides/nodejs-java/aspose.slides/Shape#getHyperlinkClick--) property associated with your preferred portion of the `TextFrame`.
+6. Assign the `HyperlinkManager` object to the [HyperlinkClick](https://reference.aspose.com/slides/nodejs-java/aspose.slides/Shape#getHyperlinkClick--) property associated with your preferred portion of the `TextFrame`.
 7. Finally, write the PPTX file through the `Presentation` object.

-This Javascript code—an implementation of the steps above—shows you how to add a text box with a hyperlink to a slide:
+This JavaScript code—an implementation of the steps above—shows you how to add a text box with a hyperlink to a slide:

 ```javascript
 // Instantiates a Presentation class that represents a PPTX